 To check if your goods comply with the requirements in the proper directives, regulations, or norms, you must conduct a conformity assessment.
 As a part of this procedure, an importer or a notified body carries out appropriate tests on the product, verifying its compliance with specific directives or regulations.
 Test results are then included in test reports.

-The CE mark also attests that the goods fulfill the requirements in directives it’s subjected to.
+The CE mark also attests that the goods fulfill the requirements of the directives it’s subjected to.
 Remember that not all products require such a marking.
 Information on what product groups must have the CE mark can also be found in the New Approach Directives.

 Transport of goods from China